 VB-3 under LCDR Max Leslie from the Yorktown stuck the Soryu with 17 aircraft, only 13 of which had bombs due to an electronic arming device malfunction on 4 of the aircraft including the squadron leader Leslie.
 Despite this they dove on the Soryu at 10:25 hitting that ship with 3 and maybe as many as 5 bombs.
 Soryu like her companions burst into flames as the FUELED aircraft and ORDNANCE exploded about her deck.
 She was ordered abandoned at 10:55 and would sink at 19:15 taking 718 of her crew with her.

 The fourth Japanese aircraft carrier, Hiryu, had been obscured by cloud cover and was undetected during the attacks.
 In retaliation, a small force of aircraft was scraped together aboard Hiryu and launched against the Yorktown.
 The Japanese aircraft located the Yorktown and wounded her with three bomb and two torpedo hits.
 Yorktown's fire-suppression crews were able to put out the fires.
 A second wave of aircraft from Hiryu attacked Yorktown again, thinking it was the second and last American carrier and the first had already sunk.
 Again fire-suppression crews worked hard, but finally abandoned ship.
 Yet the Yorktown still didn't sink.
 Meanwhile American planes found Hiryu three hours later at 17:05 and four bombs hit the Hiryu's deck.
 Her pilots, who had been up before dawn, were now taking a SHORT BREAK.
-Twenty-four Enterprise dive-bombers so damaged the Hiryu that she sank the following day.
+Twenty-four Enterprise dive-bombers attacked.
+They so damaged the Hiryu that she sank the following day.
 Pilot Best had now scored two hits on two Jap carriers.